 Main Content

-If you’ve been struggling to save enough down payment to make buying a home affordable, or if you’ve been struggling to save a down payment altogether, the California Housing Finance Agency (CalHFA) is rolling out a new program that may help you.
+If you’ve been struggling to save enough down payment to make buying a home affordable, or if you’ve been struggling to save a down payment altogether, the California Housing Finance Agency (CalHFA) is renewing a new program that may help you.
 The Dream for All Shared Appreciation Loan offers a no-payments, no-interest assistance loan for up to 20% of the purchase price on a home.
 When you repay the loan later, you pay back the original assistance loan, plus 20% of the increase in the value of the home since you bought it.

 Here’s an example of how it would work if you used the program to buy a home for $500,000.
 You’d get a CalHFA, conventional loan for $400,000, which is 80% of $500,000.
 The CalHFA shared appreciation loan provides the other $100,000, which is 20% of $500,000.
 Let’s assume that in five years, you choose to sell, and you’re able to get $600,000.
 The home appreciated by $100,000, and CalHFA gets 20% of that appreciation, which means they would get $20,000.
 The original assistance loan is still $100,000 (no interest and no payments), so CalHFA gets a total of $120,000.